apiispanen/flask_template/README.md

 # Networker
-Tests with Open AI to improve networking
+Get Past Small Talk - Your AI-Powered Networking Assistant

 ## Basic Summary
 OpenAI has impressed the world with ChatGPT.
-It is the combination of openai's text prompting algorithm, combined with Google's Speech to Text.
+Networker is an AI-powered tool that aims to help you overcome the barrier of small talk when networking.
+By helping you remember important details about people, it aims to facilitate more meaningful conversations and build deeper connections.
+It is the combination of OpenAI's text prompting algorithm da-vinci, combined with both Speechly and Google APIs.

 ## Project Outcome
 Once the Speech to text funcitonality is flushed out, we'll want to have the following features: